 This beer’s complexity is first picked up by the nose.
 The beer has a slightly herbal touch, with a fruitiness from the yeast used – think aromas of pear and ripe banana.
 Pale malts and caramelised malts are also beautifully balanced here.

-> Initially, the De Koninck Triple d’Anvers comes across as slightly sweet, but with a good equilibrium between hop bitters and fruitiness.
+Initially, the De Koninck Tripel d’Anvers comes across as slightly sweet, but with a good equilibrium between hop bitters and fruitiness.
 This tripel owes its lively sparkling to the re-fermentation in the bottle, giving the beer its complexity and depth, with a lingering finish.

-> Tripels are a speciality of Belgian breweries.
+Tripels are a speciality of Belgian breweries.
 Belgian tripels have a predominantly golden blond colour, a shade darker than the strong blond beers, and contain a high volume of alcohol.

 De Koninck Tripel d’Anvers is a worthy heir of this great tradition.
 Full in the mouth, as a real tripel should be, but very drinkable and a great thirst-quencher, all the same.